The suspect in an Alabama sheriff's shooting death is the son of a sheriff's deputy

 Johnson is currently being held without bond in Elmore County Jail.

 Williams was responding to a call at a gas station when he was killed.
+The Montgomery Advertiser, citing law enforcement and a witness, reported Williams was shot when he approached a truck to ask the occupant to turn down loud music.

 "We in Alabama's law enforcement community mourn the loss of a dedicated brother," Alabama Law Enforcement Agency Secretary Hal Taylor said in a Sunday statement.
 "Not only was Lowndes County Sheriff 'Big John' Williams a committed man of the law, but he was kind and loved by many."